 Input frozen time 1000 Maximum time [s] which the input value is allowed to remain unchanged.
 If the input value hasn't changed during this time, an 'input frozen' alarm is given.
-Only applicable in case of a life (not calculated) or custom input value.
 Not applicable for input type 'always use override'.
 Enter 0 to disable this functionality.